 (2) Where a proprietor is liable to make a contribution to another proprietor in respect of a judgment debt arising under a judgment referred to in subsection (1), the amount of that contribution shall bear to the judgment debt the same proportion as the unit entitlement of the lot of the first-mentioned proprietor bears to the aggregate unit entitlement.

-[Section 33 amended by No. 58 of 1995 s.
+[Section 33 amended: No. 58 of 1995 s.
 96.]

 34. Contract formalities